COS Calculators and Ratings Conversion

 - Generate description information on "a" and "e" progress categories across all three outcomes

-- Summarize data issues (e.g., missing data, valid data)
+- Summarize data issues (for example, missing data, valid data)